Verizon Communications Hits Estimates in Solid Quarter

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 63.0%, 120 basis points better than the prior-year quarter.
-Operating margin was 22.0%, 220 basis points better than the prior-year quarter.
-Net margin was 7.5%, 110 basis points better than the prior-year quarter.
-(Margins calculated in GAAP terms.)
+For the quarter, gross margin was 61.8%, 230 basis points better than the prior-year quarter.
+Operating margin was 19.8%, 200 basis points better than the prior-year quarter.
+Net margin was 6.4%, 60 basis points better than the prior-year quarter.

-The stock has a three-star rating (out of five) at Motley Fool CAPS, with 4,624 members out of 4,930 rating the stock outperform, and 306 members rating it underperform.
-Among 1,071 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 1,028 give Verizon Communications a green thumbs-up, and 43 give it a red thumbs-down.
+The stock has a four-star rating (out of five) at Motley Fool CAPS, with 4,587 members out of 4,865 rating the stock outperform, and 278 members rating it underperform.
+Among 1,093 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 1,044 give Verizon Communications a green thumbs-up, and 49 give it a red thumbs-down.

-Can your portfolio provide you with enough income to last through retirement?
+Can your retirement portfolio provide you with enough income to last?
 You'll need more than Verizon Communications.
-Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
+Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
 Click here for instant access to this free report.